At the University

 Kelvin Smith Library holds a growing collection of films on DVD.
 The library also makes available to the CWRU community a service, Kanopy, that offers a wealth of streaming film choices.
 Inside the library is the Freedman Center, where students can explore a range of possibilities for shooting and editing video, converting video from one format to another, and much more.
 Last, the library maintains a page describing research tools for film studies.

 The CWRU Film Society regularly screens recent popular cinema and other kinds of films as well.

 Film-related events Case Western has hosted include a visit from Groundhog Day screenwriter Danny Rubin, a Skype conversation with film director/writer/actor Patrick Brice and film editor Christopher Donlan, an evening of Buster Keaton short films with live piano accompaniment, and Baker-Nord Center film series and lectures.

-Steps from campus, the Cleveland Cinematheque, in the Uptown District, offers an outstanding year-round program of films, while the Cleveland Museum of Art, in University Circle, presents film series as well.
+Steps from campus, the Cleveland Cinematheque, in the Uptown District, offers an outstanding year-round program of films.

 Area movie theaters, including the Cedar Lee, screen a variety of mainstream and other kinds of films.